Shaurya-singh21/Calculator/README.md

 # Calculator
-This is a basic calculator made using Javascript, HTML &amp; CSS
+This is a just a basic calculator made using Javascript, HTML &amp; CSS